Last Updated on September 19, 2023

 Marathon to Key West may only be 45 miles apart, with a straight through drive time of around an hour, but the following stops should definitely be on your itinerary!
 The Florida Keys as a road trip is pretty short as far as road trips go, spanning just 112 miles of US Route 1, however it makes up for it in uniqueness.

-Disclosure: I received complimentary tickets to some attractions mentioned and there are affiliate links within this post, as always options are my own.
+Disclosure: I received complimentary tickets to some attractions mentioned.
+There are also affiliate links within this post, as always options are my own.
 I do my best to try and keep information up-to-date but please check direct with businesses for current opening times and prices.
 For more information visit my Privacy & Disclosure Policy.

 Marathon to Key West